Cost of Living in Queretaro

 Can You Contest Your Electric Bill With the Electric Company?

 Fighting the electric company is a losing battle.
 Our Mexican friends went down to the CFE offices to argue our case for us, and the electric company didn’t care.
 Pay or they will cut the service.
-You never want them to cut the service because they will need to send a technician out (at their convenience) and it will cost somewhere between 15,000-20,000 pesos to turn back on.
+You never want them to cut the service because they will need to send a technician out (at their convenience) and it will cost somewhere between $750-1000 USD to turn back on.

 Netflix- 299 pesos ($15) a month.
 Some of the cable companies have package deals with Netflix included.
-You won’t get all the same offerings that you would see in the USA, but there are plenty of movies and series to choose from.

 Amazon Prime- 299 pesos ($15) a month- You need to have good internet speed to stream Amazon videos.